 Sunset Years: Season of Retirement & Fading Memory

 Final episode of Gateway to Joy radio program is broadcast.

 Suffering is Never For Nothing is published posthumously.

 Valerie Elliot Shepard has her parents letters published in Devotedly: The Personal Letters and Love Story of Jim and Elisabeth Elliot.

 September 15, 2020

-Ellen Vaughn’s authorized biography of Elisabeth, Becoming Elisabeth Elliot, is published.
+Ellen Vaughn’s biography, authorized by the family of Elisabeth, Becoming Elisabeth Elliot is published.

 The beloved perpetual calendar, A Heart for God, is republished.

 Also released is a never-before-published devotional from Elisabeth, Heart of God: 31 Days to Discover God’s Love for You.

 The Elisabeth Elliot exhibit opened at the Museum of the Bible in Washington D.C.
 (Video).